tay-bird/birdnest-aboutme/employment.rst

     * To support our feature developers by providing AWS infrastructure and monitoring services
     * To understand and drive improvements to the architecture of our products
     * To own and improve our internal caching and routing services

+    Since Spring 2017, my role also includes team process improvements and career planning for junior engineers.

+:Notes:

+    * Designed and implemented continuous integration systems for our infrastructure and host provisioning automation.
+    * Worked closely with engineers across several teams to recreate our hand-built cloud infrastructure with fully reproducible automation.
+    * Carried out a series of training sessions on the secure management of sensitive information to 100 engineers in our org.

 Stytch: Cloud Operations Engineer